DevvEmeka/Glasp-user-guide/glasp.md

 ![image 11](./assets/Untitled-2023-02-22-200612.png)

 ### `Copy Your Highlights`
-You can copy highlights and paste them on note-taking applications and other platforms.
+You can copy highlights and paste them into a note-taking applications and other platforms.
 To copy highlights, take the following steps:

 1. Click on the highlight you want to copy.
 2. Click on the square-shaped icon at the top right.